-- “This year has been extremely good in terms of sales,” said Kieran Kelly of property agency Chestertons.
+“This year has been extremely good in terms of sales,” said Chertertons' director Kieran Kelly.
 “It’s a big turnaround from 2010 and 2011, which were tough.
-Sales began to show a pickup in 2012 and have been increasing.
+Sales began to pickup in 2012 and have been increasing.
 We’re currently seeing around 10 new clients per week.”

 Analysis of Barbados Residential Property Market »

 Rental income earned by nonresidents is subject to 25% withholding tax, which is credited against the taxpayer’s final income tax liability.

 Capital Gains: There are no capital gains taxes in Barbados.

 Inheritance: Inheritance is not taxed in Barbados but transfers of property in Barbados are subject to property transfer tax.

 Residents: Residents are taxed on their worldwide income at progressive rates, from 20% to 33.50%.

 Buyer and seller pay for their own lawyer (legal fees are at 1% - 2%, plus 15% VAT).